 The discharge time from Mater Mothers’ Hospitals is before 10 am each day.

 On the day you go home you will be independently caring for yourself and your baby and understand how to assist your physical recovery.
 Your pain will be controlled with tablets and your wound will be free from signs of infection (i.e. no redness or discharge).
 Your baby will be checked by a paediatrician or neonatal nurse and you will have had a medical check since your surgery.
 Please discuss any concerns, regarding you or your baby, with your midwife or doctor prior to discharge.
-Your midwife will complete your baby’s health record book and give it to you before you go.
-You should take this health record with you whenever you see a child health nurse, paediatrician or general practitioner (GP).

 While you should be able to perform all the normal activities to care for yourself and your baby, you should avoid doing anything which will cause you significant discomfort.
 Gradually, you will be able to return to your full range of activities.
 This can take a variable amount of time—usually between two and six weeks.
 Listen to your own body.